Weeb-Devs/Laffey/README.md

 - deezer`*`

   **Note:**
-    - `*` is depend on your lavalink's configuration
+    - `*` depends on your lavalink's configuration

 ## Configuration & Starting the bot:

 ### With config.json

-1. First, change `config.json.example` file's name into `config.json`, and fill it
+1. First, change `config.json.example`'s name into `config.json`, and fill it with the following;

 ```json
 {